 - The material wasn’t obscene.
 Reasonable minds can disagree about whether something meets the legal definition of obscene language or representations.
 Unless prosecutors can prove that the materials or performances in question qualify as obscene, the criminal charges should be dropped.

 - The police engaged in misconduct.
 If law enforcement officers found the obscene materials through an unlawful search, the defense attorneys can ask the Colorado court to suppress them as evidence.
-If the court agrees, the District Attorney may be left with too weak a case to continue prosecuting.
+If the court agrees, the District Attorney may be left with a case that is too weak to continue prosecuting.

 Legal References